History of SAIT

 Programs are delivered through eight academic schools: Business, Construction, Energy, Health and Public Safety, Hospitality and Tourism, Information and Communications Technologies, Manufacturing and Automation, and Transportation.
 English language foundations and academic upgrading are also offered.

 SAIT is a leader in applied research and innovation, providing expertise and resources to industry and real-world learning experiences to students.
-SAIT delivers training in Angola, Kazakhstan, Australia and hosts learnes from all over the world.
+SAIT delivers training internationally and hosts learners from all over the world.

 SAIT was a founding sponsor of WorldSkills Calgary 2009 — an international competition devoted to raising awareness that the skilled trades and technologies are vital to the global economy.
 Some 150,000 visitors attended WorldSkills and the SAIT campus served as the Competitors' Village.